Eqira/HSG_Programming_Project/README.md

-This program **predicts a company's today's closing price** using Long Short-Term Memory (LSTM) with Keras.
+This program **predicts a company's closing price of the day** using Long Short-Term Memory (LSTM) with Keras.
 Specifically, the code follows the subsequent steps:

 1. First, the user is asked to input the corresponding ticker symbol of the stock to be analyzed